syntiara/Vehicle-Management/README.md

 # Vehicle Management- App

-This is a backend application that exposes routes for a movie rental business
+This application is used to manage fleets of vehicle

 <img width="1440" alt="Server Side" src="./screenshot.png">